Madeleine McCann’s parents ‘welcome’ declaration of formal suspect

 It comes a day after convicted sex offender Christian Brueckner, 44, was declared an official suspect by Portuguese authorities.

-Prosecutors in the Algarve’s city of Faro released a statement that said, according to a translation, that a person was made an “arguido”, which translates as “named suspect” or “formal suspect”.
+Prosecutors in the Algarve city of Faro released a statement that said, according to a translation, that a person was named an “arguido”, a Portuguese legal designation which elevates a witness to the status of a named or formal suspect.

 The statement did not name Brueckner but said the person was made an “arguido” by German authorities at the request of Portugal’s public prosecution service.